awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 1. The client app parses the credentials, connection string, and any other required information from the response and then uses that information to access the database server\.

 **Note**
 Secrets Manager knows how to work with many types of secrets\.
-However, Secrets Manager can *natively* rotate credentials for [select AWS databases](#full-rotation-support) without requiring any additional programming\.
+However, Secrets Manager can *natively* rotate credentials for [supported AWS databases](#full-rotation-support) without requiring any additional programming\.
 However, rotating the secrets for other databases or services requires you to create a custom Lambda function to define how Secrets Manager interacts with the database or service\.
 You need some programming skill to create that function\.
 For more information, see [Rotating Your AWS Secrets Manager Secrets](rotating-secrets.md)\.

 ## Features of Secrets Manager<a name="features"></a>